 - Many available routes don’t show up online.
 It’s not clear why, but many itineraries that are available at United.com do not show up on the Turkish Airlines website.

 - Not all routes price correctly online.
-Only some itineraries price at 7,500 miles each way in economy class online.
+Most domestic US itineraries now price at 7,500 miles each way in economy class online.
 Some price at over 11K online for no known reason (the same itineraries can be booked over the phone for 7,500 miles each way).

 - The online tool often doesn’t show the most direct routing.
 Even when direct flights are available, the system sometimes forces a connection (for example, rather than allowing a nonstop round trip award between San Francisco and Honolulu, the options presented required connecting through Los Angeles or vice versa).